UCL-MIRSG/xnat-aws/provision/README.md

 - an EFS instance used to store data uploaded to xnat; this volume is mounted on both the web server and Container Service server
 - security groups to manage access to the servers

-<details><summary>Notes on the infrastructure that is created</summary>

-### Instance types
+## Instance types

-The smallest instance types (`t2.nano`) do not provide enough RAM for running XNAT.
 We have found that we need to use a `db.t3.medium` instance the database, a `m4.xlarge` instance for the container service, and a `t3.large` instance for the web server, to prevent the site from crashing when uploading data or running containers.

+Note however that this is assuming only a single user is running analyses.
+If you have multiple users, you may need to increase the instance type for the container service, as this is where the plugin containers are run.
+In particular, the *FastSurfer* pipeline requires a lot of memory and may fail if the instance type is too small.

-You can change the instance type used by setting `ec2_instance_type` in your `xnat-aws/provision/terraform.tfvars` file, e.g.:
+You can change the instance type used by changing the `ec2_instance_types` variable in your `xnat-aws/provision/terraform.tfvars` file, e.g.:

 ```terraform
 ec2_instance_types = {